What is Apidra?

 Apidra is an injection that contains insulin glulisine.
 Insulin is a hormone that works by lowering levels of glucose (sugar) in the blood.
 Insulin glulisine is a fast-acting insulin that starts to work about 15 minutes after injection, peaks in about 1 hour, and keeps working for 2 to 4 hours.

-Apidra is also used to treat type 1 diabetes in adults and children who are at least 4 years old.
+Apidra is used to treat type 1 or type 2 diabetes in adults, and type 1 diabetes children who are at least 4 years old.

 Apidra is a fast-acting insulin that begins to work very quickly.
 You should use it within 15 minutes before or 20 minutes after you start eating a meal.